 Will that be enough to keep some landlords in the game?

-Might sound mad, but how about building serviced mobile home parks on the outskirts of Dublin for emergency accommodation.
+Apart from everything else wrong with this, the compo culture implications would be horrendous.
+After a few years, they'd be like the Magdalen Laundries...Might sound mad, but how about building serviced mobile home parks on the outskirts of Dublin for emergency accommodation.

 Many hard working families around the country spend most of their summers in mobile homes already, so they must be fit for purpose.
 These can be had for 30-50k in a decent mobile home park.
 For about 3-4k a year all services are provided for (cooking facilities, showers, washing facilities, electricity connections etc.)